WP 2023-02 Behavioral Welfare Economics and the Quantitative Intentional Stance

 Forthcoming in G.W.
 Harrison and D. Ross (eds.), Models of Risk Preferences: Descriptive and Normative Challenges, (Bingley, UK: Emerald, Research in Experimental Economics, 2023).

 ABSTRACT: Behavioral economics poses a challenge for the welfare evaluation of choices, particularly those that involve risk.
-It demands that we recognize that the descriptive account… more »
+It demands… more »

 WP 2022-01 Real Choices and Hypothetical Choices